 1. Keep root zone moist and well drained

 2. Adequately fed (too much fertilizer will harm your bamboo), use a slow release containing trace elements.
 A bonus fortnightly spray of the foliage with well diluted Maxicrop or similar food/tonic will be rewarded.

 4. If you are enthusiastic, spray the leaves with water to wash off any dust.
 Better still take the whole plant outside on an overcast day and wash down.
 Gratitude!

 Well maintained bamboo will be robust and can repel pests.

 The main pest indoors is Red Spider Mite.
 We use Bugs for Bugs for control without using poisons.

 Red Tongue, Small, (2m) and bushy.
-Temple Bamboo, in the picture of the office, below.
-That’s Temple Bamboo.
+Temple Bamboo, see picture of the office below – that’s Temple Bamboo.
 Fortune Inviting Bamboo, grows to just half a metre.
 Black Bamboo, trim to preferred height.
 Malay Pygmy around 0.6 metre.

 click image to enlarge